connexcs/docs/docs/setup/integrations/portal.md

 **Step 1: Set up the CNAME record**

 1. Access your domain account at your domain host.
 2. Locate the page for updating your domain's DNS (Domain Name System) records.
-The page may be referred to as DNS Management, Name Server Management, or Advanced Settings.
+The page is referred to as DNS Management, Name Server Management, or Advanced Settings.
 3. Locate the `CNAME` records for your domain.
 4. Add a new domain record (such as `portal.yourdomain.com`, where `yourdomain.com` is the domain that you own).
 5. Point it toward `portal.connexcs.com.`